 The final track of the Wailers’ twelfth album, Uprising.
 It is widely considered his magnum opus and is a personal favourite.

-Interestingly, it can’t even be characterised as a reggae song and is in fact officially categorised as a folk song thanks to its instrumentation being comprised of nothing but an acoustic guitar accompanied by vocals, wholly strummed and sang by Bob himself.
+Interestingly, it can’t even be characterised as a reggae song and is officially categorised as a folk song thanks to its instrumentation being comprised of nothing but an acoustic guitar accompanied by vocals, wholly strummed and sung by Bob himself.

 6. No, Woman No Cry